The Origins of 25 Fall Traditions

 23. Macy’s Thanksgiving Day Parade

 Actually, when the spectacle debuted in 1924, it was the Macy’s Christmas Parade, and was mainly meant to create publicity for the expansion of Macy’s flagship Manhattan store, which would now cover an entire city block and became the self-proclaimed "World’s Largest Store."
 The parade was such a hit that they decided to make it an annual event, switching to a Thanksgiving Day celebration in 1927.

-Autumn’s arrival also means the end of summer reruns.
+Autumn’s arrival also means new seasons of your favorite network TV shows.
 That’s because New York-based radio productions used to shut down for the summer so industry folks could escape to the Catskills or Cape Cod for refuge from the summer heat wave.
 When many radio stars made the switch to TV, the tradition continued.
 It works out for the best—most people tend to watch less TV in the summer anyway.

 Sick of all things pumpkin?
 Chuck them!
 The World Championship Punkin Chunkin Contest in Bridgeville, Delaware, claims it’s the oldest and largest event of its kind, with the first one taking place in 1986.
 It's said that Delawarean Bill Thompson invented the strange sport, which started out as a small group and grew when a local radio station became interested in the squashed squash.
-Today, more than 50,000 spectators show up to watch contestants pitch pumpkins using trebuchets, catapults, centrifugal machines, and other contraptions.
+These days, thousands of spectators show up to watch contestants pitch pumpkins using trebuchets, catapults, centrifugal machines, and other contraptions.